ivanob/notes/jvm.md

 ## Overview
 First of all, the JVM checks if the class is already loaded in memory.
 If not, it needs to load it so it follows this process:
 1. Load the class into memory using the classloader and generates the **class object**.
+Class objects live in the method area.
 2. VERIFICATION: Checks if the class is well formed or not (follow the rules of Java) as a security check.
 3. PREPARATION: Allocate space for the static variables (and initialize them with default values)
 4. RESOLUTION: Load referenced classes: Load the classes that are referenced in Hello.class.
 To do that, they follow the same process (dynamic linking).